Protecting Yourself with an Ohio Motorcycle Accident Lawyer

 Despite all these alarming statistics, it’s safe to say that motorcycle use isn’t going to decline.
 With gas prices going up on an almost weekly basis, more and more drivers are switching to motorcycles to simply save money on gas and maintenance.
 With more motorcyclists on the road, the odds of getting into a serious and life changing accident increase exponentially.

-Charles Boyk: Your Ohio Motorcycle Accident Attorney Fighting for Fair Treatment for Ohioans
+Chuck Boyk: Your Ohio Motorcycle Accident Attorney Fighting for Fair Treatment

 Insurance companies know all about the inherent dangers of riding a motorcycle.
 This is why your premiums are so high, even if you have a flawless record of safe riding.
 While the insurers have no issues with accepting monthly premiums, their equanimity has a tendency to decline when its time for the money to flow the other way.
 Considering that most motorcycle accidents involve medical treatment, it’s important to have someone on your side that is familiar with insurance company stalling tactics so you can get your medical bills paid quickly and completely.
 You’ll also need counsel on your side when it comes to recovering lost wages or getting your bike repaired.